Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers: Adiabatic evolution of thermal states

 We are now going to argue that thermal states remain local thermal states under adiabatic evolution.
 We consider $H_0$ and $H_f$ two local Hamiltonians defined on $N$ qubits, as well as a time-dependent local Hamiltonian $H(t)$ that interpolates smoothly between $H(t=0)=H_0$ and $H(t=1)=H_f$.
 To fix the ideas and without loss of generality, we are going to consider the scheduling

 with the initial Hamiltonian

 Any other time scheduling and simple initial Hamiltonian could be considered as well.
 We assume that for all $0\leq t\leq 1$, $H(t)$ and $-H(t)$ are gapped (at fixed value of system size), and that for $0<t<1$ the Hamiltonian $H(t)$ satisfies the thermalization property.
 We consider an initial density matrix that is a thermal state for the initial Hamiltonian $H_0$ at inverse temperature $\beta_0$.
+These Gibbs states $\rho_0\propto e^{-\beta_0 H_0}$ are product states in the $X$ basis

-For a given $T$ called adiabatic time, we evolve $\rho$ starting from $\rho(t=0)=\rho_0$ according to
+They can be prepared efficiently on a quantum computer as a statistical random mixture of pure product states, generated by initializing $|\pm\rangle_j$ for every site $j$ with probability $\frac{1\pm \tanh \beta_0}{2}$ for every shot run on the quantum computer.
+Then, for a given $T$ called adiabatic time, we evolve $\rho$ starting from $\rho(t=0)=\rho_0$ according to

 We define the final density matrix $\rho_f=\rho(s=T)$.
 It is a function of $T$ itself.

 Our result is that when $T\to\infty$, $\rho_f(T)$ is locally a thermal state for a certain inverse temperature $\beta_f$.
 The final inverse temperature $\beta_f$ is a function of the initial inverse temperature $\beta_0$, and for every $\beta_f$ there exists a $\beta_0$ such that the state evolves to a Gibbs state with inverse temperature $\beta_f$.
 This function $\beta_f(\beta_0)$ is given by